 For some reason, I stopped dreaming.
-Actually that is not quite accurate – I never stopped dreaming, it is just I stopped believing my dreams were possible.
+Actually, that is not quite accurate – I never stopped dreaming, it is just I developed limiting beliefs and stopped believing my dreams were possible.

 We All Dream